 - Keep a kadai of oil on the stove on medium heat and allow it to get hot enough to fry.

-- In a wide mouthed bowl, add butter, salt, rice flour and besan.
-Using the omam water mix to a creamy moist dough.
-It should be in a consistency like Murukku Dough, o ne that allows it to get pressed using a Murukku Press.
+- In a wide mouthed bowl, add butter, salt, rice flour, powdered Ajwain and besan.
+Use warm water and mix to a creamy moist dough.
+It should be in a consistency like Murukku Dough, one that allows it to get pressed using a Murukku Press.
 Adjust the consistency variating the water/besan.

 - Use the Omapodi Press, press it on to the hot oil.